qyaozh/Keng/README.md

 <!-- badges: end -->

 The `Keng` package is named after Loo-Keng Hua, who made great achievements in mathematics mainly through self-study.
-Hua’s spirit encourages Qingyao, and inspires the `Keng` package.
+Loo-Keng Hua encouraged the novices to show their axe skills at the gate of Ban’s house, so the `Keng` package comes.

-The `Keng` package aims to automate the computations Qingyao repeat in his research and teaching.
+The `Keng` package aims to automate the computations Qingyao repeat in his psychological research and teaching.
 Hope the functions and data gathered in this package help to ease your life.

 ## Installation